Ken Whaley: Early career

 Help Yourself started recording their fifth album in July 1973, with a line-up augmented by Sean Tyla.
 The album was to be called 5 and a cover was commissioned from Rick Griffin.
 They only had "half formed ideas" and although they eventually laid down 8 tracks, they gave up recording and disbanded in August 1973.
 They reformed for "The Amazing ZigZag Concert" on 28 April 1974 with a core line up of Morley, Treece, Whaley and Charles with Burton and Leonard guesting.

 Being incomplete, 5 was not issued, the album was finally completed in 2002/2003 by Morley, Treece and Whaley, with Kevin Spacey on drums, as Charles had other commitments.
 The album was eventually released in 2004.

-Later in 1973 Whaley, recorded with Deke Leonard's Iceberg, and although he did not perform with Iceberg on that autumn's "Up for the Day" tour with Man, he joined Iceberg in November 1973.
+Later in 1973, Whaley recorded with Deke Leonard's Iceberg; although he did not perform with Iceberg on that autumn's "Up for the Day" tour with Man, he joined them in November 1973.
 Leonard was invited to rejoin Man in January 1974 and agreed to take Whaley and Morley with him.